ccallawa/alyvix_doc/test_case_building/designer_interface_overview.rst

    C:\Alyvix\testcases> alyvix_designer

-When Designer starts, it captures the current screen, turning it white for a few seconds to indicate the capture process is underway.
+When Designer starts, it captures the current screen, turning it white for a few seconds while the capture process is underway.
 Once that's done, it displays the screen capture at full screen resolution with purple crosshairs that track the mouse, and the reminder :nobutton:`PRESS ESC TO OPEN DIALOG` overlaid at the top left as shown here:

 .. image:: images/ad_main_screen_edit_message_h150.png